tr1xem/AWCC/autoboost/README.md

 works based on a config which maps temperature ranges to boost levels

-currently written in bash, must be rewritten in c and have a systemd unit
+~currently written in bash, must be rewritten in c and have a systemd unit~ written in c, WIP

 ## current features